Bessonov/node-http-router/README.md

 ### Matchers

 In the core, matchers are responsible to decide if particular handler should be called or not.
-There is no magic: matchers are interated on every request and first positive "match" calls defined handler.
+There is no magic: matchers are iterated on every request and first positive "match" calls defined handler.

 #### MethodMatcher ([source](./src/matchers/MethodMatcher.ts))